OfferedDegrees/UW-ChatBot/README.md

 6. **Screenshots**: Attach screenshots or videos if applicable, as they help visualize the issue.

 For more detailed guidance on writing a good bug report, please refer to the [Mozilla Bug Writing Guidelines](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines).

-## How to Report a Bug

-To report a bug, please visit the [UW-ChatBot Issue Tracker](https://github.com/RyanLe101/UW-ChatBot/issues).
-When reporting a bug, follow the guidelines below to help us identify and address the issue efficiently:

-1. **Title**: Provide a brief, descriptive title for the bug.
-2. **Description**: Explain the issue, including any error messages, unexpected behaviors, or steps that led to the bug.
-3. **Steps to Reproduce**: Detail the actions you took leading up to the issue, so our team can replicate it.
-Be as specific as possible.
-4. **Expected and Actual Results**: Describe what you expected to happen and what actually occurred.
-5. **Environment Details**: Include relevant details such as your browser, OS, device, and any other context that might help with troubleshooting.
-6. **Screenshots**: Attach screenshots or videos if applicable, as they help visualize the issue.

-For more detailed guidance on writing a good bug report, please refer to the [Mozilla Bug Writing Guidelines](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines).

-## Known Bugs and Limitations

-Known bugs or limitations are documented in the [UW-ChatBot Bug Tracker](https://github.com/RyanLe101/UW-ChatBot/issues).
-Please review this list to see if the issue you encountered has already been reported.
-Our goal is to ensure a smooth user experience, so any trivial or recurring bugs are promptly addressed.
-If your issue is not listed, feel free to submit a new bug report following the guidelines above.

----

-For any additional help or questions, refer to the project documentation or contact us through our issue tracker.